simonsinclair/pgr/README.md

 ## API

-### pgr(totalPages, currentPage, displayLength)
+### pgr(totalPages, currentPage, length)

-Returns an array of pages the specified length. `pgr` will attempt to keep the current page centered in the array.
+Returns an array of pages the specified length. `pgr` will attempt to center the array around the current page.

 #### totalPages

 Type: `number`.

-The total number of pages in the collection.
+The total number of pages.

 #### currentPage